-Meanwhile, the growth of global carbon and biodiversity markets has caught the attention of both the Brazilian government and the private sector been historically considered 'unproductive land' into valuable assets for their carbon storage and biodiversity as a result of conservation.
+Meanwhile, the growth of global carbon and biodiversity markets has caught the attention of both the Brazilian government and the private sector.
+These markets can shift perspectives on what has been historically considered 'unproductive land' into valuable assets for their carbon storage and biodiversity as a result of conservation.
 High-integrity carbon credits, including those at a jurisdictional level, will reduce the risk of price volatility.
-Investments in nature-based solutions and the bioeconomy present opportunities for diversifying revenue streams for farmers facing growing climate FIGURE 26.
+Investments in nature-based solutions and the bioeconomy present opportunities for diversifying revenue streams for farmers facing growing climate risks.

-PASTURE DEGRADATION IN BRAZIL

-Brazilian cattle farmers have ample opportunity to regenerate degraded pastures
+PASTURE DEGRADATION IN BRAZIL Brazilian cattle farmers have ample opportunity to regenerate degraded pastures